FRM Exam Overview

 - After successfully passing Part I of the Exam, GARP allows 4 years for candidates to pass Part 2 of the exam.

 GARP updates the FRM Curriculum each year in order to reflect the most up-to-date trends in the financial markets.

 The Two Parts of the FRM Exam

-Both Parts of the FRM Exam are offered two times per year on the third Saturday of May and November.
+Both Parts of the Financial Risk Mangement Exam are offered two times per year on the third Saturday of May and November.

 - GARP allows four hours for candidates to complete Part I of the Exam and four hours to complete Part II of the exam.